mattgemmell/pandoc-novel/demo-nonfiction/book/figuremark.md

 #### 2. Spanning short marks

 Short marks are single-character marks, which decorate the spanned section of content within a line.
 There are five predefined short marks, as detailed below, with their syntax all following the same form: `[content to annotate]{type}`.
+Any occurrences of square brackets or curly braces within the bracketed content can be escaped with backslashes.

 The defined types are: